-Is Family Therapy Necessary for My Addiction Recovery Process?
+Is Family Counseling for Addiction Necessary for My Recovery Process?

 Does Family Dysfunction Encourage Substance Abuse?

-Can a Parent’s Mental Disorder Lead to a Child’s Future Substance Abuse?
+Can a Parent’s Mental Illness Lead to a Child’s Future Drug Abuse?

-A co-occurring disorder is when two or more mental disorders, one of which is an addiction disorder, occurs in the same person.
-Co-occurring disorders, or dual diagnosis, can complicate addiction treatment.
-Often, if a family does not know how to handle one or more family member’s special mental health needs the family can become dysfunctional.
+A co-occurring disorder is when two or more mental disorders, one of which is an addiction disorder, occur in the same person.
+Co-occurring disorders, or dual diagnoses, can complicate addiction treatment for family therapists.
+Often, if a family does not know how to handle one or more family members’ special mental health issues, the family components can become dysfunctional.
 Dysfunction usually serves to make the family problems even bigger and can lead to a substance use disorder in any family member, not just the family member with the mental health condition(s).

 The Family and Situational Depression

 One of the risk factors for developing substance abuse is stress response syndrome, also known as adjustment disorder, or situational depression.
 Stress response syndrome usually occurs within 3 months of the stressful event and usually does not last any longer than six months.
 Some of the stressful events that might cause adjustment disorder are:

 - Ending of a marriage or relationship